cathyfu1215/huskyJobHuntTracker/README.md

 #### Team members: Jieling Gong, Cong Fu

 ## Iteration 2:
+Please ensure that you have included this mapsApiKey in .env👇: mapsApiKey="AIzaSyD53Fbwb06wlLX5hJIS0aRNnvhRYZXxT5c"

 In iteration 2 we implemented functionalities like Authentication, Camera use and Location use.
 Our users now can :
 - see a welcome page to encourage them login / signup